AlbrechtL/welle.io/README.md

 welle.io is under heavy development.
 You can also try the latest developer builds.
 But PLEASE BE WARNED the builds are automatically created and untested.
  * [welle.io next nightly builds](https://bintray.com/albrechtl/welle.io/welle.io_next_nightly#files)

-To use it on macOS or on a Raspberry Pi you have to compile welle.io direct from the sources.
+To use it on macOS or on a Raspberry Pi you have to compile welle.io directly from the sources.
 See below for more information.

 Usage
 =====
-The command line parameters are:
+The command-line parameters are:

 Parameter | Description
 ------ | ----------